massline.info

 All India Peoples Resistance Forum

 This mass organization was founded in 1992.
-It focuses on the defense of democratic rights, opposition to police murders of revolutionaries, building mass struggle against imperialist globalization, and so forth.
+It focused on the defense of democratic rights, opposition to police murders of revolutionaries, building mass struggle against imperialist globalization, and so forth.

 Andhra Pradesh Coordination Committee of Communist Revolutionaries

-(also known as: Andhra Pradesh Revolutionary Communist Committee)
+(also known as the Andhra Pradesh Revolutionary Communist Committee)

 The APCCCR advocated "a mass line" whereas the AICCCR denounced all work in trade unions and other mass organizations as "economism".
 The APCCCR saw the issue of participating or boycotting elections as a tactical issue while the AICCCR viewed it as a strategic one.

-In 1975 the APCCCR/APRCC, together with the Northern Zonal Committee RUC (ML), the West Bengal Communist Unity Centre, and one other group, merged to form the Unity Centre of Communist Revolutionaries of India (M-L).
+In 1975 the APCCCR/APRCC, together with the Northern Zonal Committee of the Revolutionary Communist Unity Centre (ML), the West Bengal Communist Unity Centre, and the WBCCR, merged to form the Unity Centre of Communist Revolutionaries of India (M-L).

 Centre of Communist Revolutionaries of India